AitorRodriguez990/react-practice/README.md

-# react-practice
+# Stock control using React

-A list of products with control of stock for React practice
+A list of products with control of stock for practice React

 ## Demo

-You can see a demo [here](https://aitorrodriguez990.github.io/react-practice/).
+You can see a demo [here](https://aitorrodriguez990.github.io/stock-control-using-react/).

 ## Thanks